asalber/problems-repository/statistics/theory/exams/latex/exam-phar-2021-01-18-prob1.markdown

     4. Is this test better to predict or to rule out the cancer?

-    5. To study wether there is an association between the practice of sports and this type of cancer, a sample of 1000 males was drawn, of which 700 practiced sports, and it was observed that there were 2 males with cancer in the group of males who practiced sports, and there were 3 males with cancer in the
+    5. To study wh ether there is an association between the practice of sports and this type of cancer, a sample of 1000 males was drawn, of which 700 practiced sports, and it was observed that there were 2 males with cancer in the group of males who practiced sports, and there were 3 males with cancer in the